-Elite Commercial REIT derives more than 99% of its gross rental income by leasing its network of centrally located assets to the AA-rated UK Government1.
+Elite Commercial REIT derives more than 99% of its gross rental income by leasing its network of centrally located assets to the AA-credit rated UK Government1.
 These leases are signed with a diversified number of UK Government departments and agencies on a full repairing and insuring2 (“FRI”) basis.

 About the Primary Occupier

-Elite Commercial REIT’s primary occupier is the Department for Work & Pensions (“DWP”), which is the largest public service department responsible for administering the country’s state pension, welfare and child maintenance policy.
+Elite Commercial REIT’s primary occupier is the Department for Work and Pensions (“DWP”), which is the largest public service department responsible for administering the country’s state pension, welfare and child maintenance policy.

 DWP is integral in supporting the UK’s social fabric as it delivers essential public services to the community.
-DWP served over 23 million3 claimants, dispensing more than £212.4 billion4 in benefits.

-Amidst a challenging business environment and the emergence of the Omicron COVID-19 variant in the late 2021, UK’s unemployment rate hit 4.1%5 for the three months ended 31 December 2021.
+DWP dispensed £217 billion3 in benefits and pensions for the year ended 31 March 2022.

-Whilst there remains a degree of uncertainty, DWP continues to be in the front line of UK’s Emergency Economic Response through Plan for Jobs6 which is helping the national recovery.
-The UK Government also launched a new Way to Work Campaign7 – a partnership between the government and employers to get 500,000 jobseekers into work by the end of June 2022 to fill a record number of vacancies, supporting job-ready people into the labour market and helping them progress in a career.
+Whilst there remains a degree of uncertainty, DWP continues to be in the front line of UK’s Emergency Economic Response through Plan for Jobs5 which is helping the national recovery.
+The UK Government also launched a new Way to Work Campaign6 – a partnership between the government and employers to get 500,000 jobseekers into work by the end of June 2022 to fill a record number of vacancies, supporting job-ready people into the labour market and helping them progress in a career.